Designing a Landscape Lighting System

 Illuminating a tree or statue from two or more sides reveals the three-dimensional form in a striking perspective.

 Lights aimed upwards (sometimes buried in the ground) create a highly dramatic effect akin to the theater.
-Use it with interesting trees, a statue or textured wall surfaces.
+Use a spot or flood light for lighting trees, illuminating a statue, or lighting a textured wall surfaces.
 Autumn leaves or swirling snow provide spectacular views.
 Focus the light on the key plants or objects in your yard.

 Spread or Diffused Lighting